Feel the Craftsmanship in Your Hands

 The UBC (Uniform Building Code) states that a hearth extension must extend at least 16 inches in the front and 8 inches beyond each side of the fireplace opening.
 For oversized fireplaces with openings of 6 sq. ft. or more, the extension must be a minimum of 20 inches in front and 12 inches beyond each side.

-How to Install Floating Hardwood Flooring Around a Fireplace Hearth
+Installing Hardwood Around a Fireplace

 Easiklip floors are solid ¾-inch white oak hardwood flooring that clips together.
 There are no screws, glue, or nails required, making it the most effortless solid hardwood floor to install.
 It floats on top of the subfloor.
 If you have a fireplace, there are a few ways to install the hardwood flooring around it for a seamless, professional look.

 Laying Easiklip hardwood flooring is simple.
 Layout the boards on the subfloor and fit them together using the aluminum clips provided.
 When it comes to fitting the hardwood flooring planks around the fireplace, you can use a few techniques.
 Plan well before you cut anything, especially brick or stone.
+Be sure to account for your expansion gap requirements at all fixed surfaces, including the hearth perimeter.

 Pro Tip: Start laying the hardwood flooring from the fireplace and work outward from there.